There are several popular Phillip Island family beaches. Those on the south coast are more surf beaches but attract

-Near the all-access ramp towards the east of the beach, is a tower for the surf lifesaving patrols which patrol the beach during the summer months.
+Near the all-access ramp towards the east of the beach, is the Smiths Beach Rescue Base for the surf lifesaving patrols which patrol the beach during the summer months.

 Toddlers can play in the shallows or build sand castles.

 When the tide is out, rock pools at both ends of the beach make a ramble a must!